 Answer this then.
 What does it mean by 'speed sensitive' wipers within the Carista, because having that ticked or unticked makes no difference to my wipers.

-I assume they become more sensitive the faster you go as the force of the rain against the screen will increase with speed.
+Unless that was your way to get me running outside in my Pjs all excited, only to find no such setting, I cannot find anything in my MFDI assume they become more sensitive the faster you go as the force of the rain against the screen will increase with speed.

 I'm not sure if its the van but I've seen somewhere that you can untick auto wipers thereby giving you the "old fashioned" intermittent system.